من نحن

 Ali Tariq

 After a 15 year career spent neglecting my health, I underwent a complete transformation when the pandemic hit and took back control of my physical and mental well-being.
-I shed 16 kgs along the way and got into the best shape of my life.
-It was around this time that I was drawn to the fascinating world of epigenetics and began adapting my regimen to incorporate lessons that I learnt including optimising my diet (you'd be surprised how harmful the typical 'Western Pattern Diet' actually is), intermittent fasting (who needs breakfast anyway), sleep management (I'm still working on this one) and supplementing with evidence informed exogenous molecules.
+I shed 16 kgs (35 lbs) over the course of 6 months and got into the best shape of my life.
+It was around this time that I was drawn to the fascinating world of epigenetics and began adapting my regimen to incorporate lessons that I learnt along the way including optimising my diet (you'd be surprised how harmful the typical 'Western Pattern Diet' actually is), intermittent fasting, sleep management and supplementing with evidence informed exogenous compounds.

 It quickly became clear to me that the online market for longevity supplements was replete with fake, untested offerings with little (if any) active ingredients.
 Alarmingly, a 2021 study in the US showed that almost 65% of NMN supplements available on Amazon contained less than 1% of the stated ingredient.
-We found this wholly unacceptable and thus Fivescore Labs was born.
+We felt that this was wholly unacceptable and that is when we came up with the idea for Fivescore Labs as a trusted source for evidence informed longevity compounds.

 Combined with regular exercise, a varied diet, intermittent fasting and quality sleep, as well as a basic understanding of geroscience, there is no reason why we can’t all live healthy, long and productive lives.